Culture of Eastern Arabia

 There is a rich and ancient culture in Eastern Arabia.
 The culture in this region has always been oriented towards the sea.
+The inhabitants of this area are called “Khaleeji” (meaning "of the Gulf").
+It stretches from southern Iraq, to Kuwait, eastern Saudi Arabia, Bahrain, Qatar, The United Arab Emirates and lastly northern Oman.

 The semiannual tradition of Qarqe'an (قرقيعان) is deeply rooted in Gulf culture.
 The Eastern Arabian cuisine includes seafood (including mahyawa), harees, khubz and biryani.
-Other cultural features of the region include windcatchers (Badgeer) and Dewaniya.
+Other cultural features of the region include windcatchers and dewaniya.

 Overview

 Cultures in the region include those of Bahrain, southern Iraq, Kuwait, UAE, Eastern Saudi Arabia (Qatif and Al-Hasa), Qatar, and Northern Oman.

 Gargee'an

 Qarqe'an is an semiannual celebration, observed in Eastern Arabia, that takes place on the 15th night of Sha'ban and on the 15th night of Ramadan.
 Qarqe'an is marked with children dressing in traditional attire and going door-to-door to receive sweets from neighbours, whilst also singing traditional songs.
 The tradition has existed for hundreds of years and deeply rooted in Gulf culture.

-Although the celebration of Qarqe'an shares superficial similarities with the Halloween custom of trick-or-treating, practiced in some western countries, Qarqe'an has no connection with horror and no associated origin with Halloween.
+Although the celebration of Qarqe'an shares superficial similarities with the Halloween custom of trick-or-treating, practiced in some western countries, Qarqe'an has no known common origins with Halloween, nor does it share its macabre characteristics.